LightxAman/OctaNet-Intern-work/Task 1/Readme.md

 This is a console-based ATM Interface built using Python.
 The system allows users to perform various banking operations such as viewing transaction history, withdrawing money, depositing money, transferring money, and quitting the application.

+This is the Task 1 for my OctaNet Internship training as python developer.
 ## Features

 - **User Authentication**: Users must enter their user ID and PIN to access the ATM functionalities.